mac-theobio/QMEE/lectures/Contrasts.notes.md

 We have been investigating trait specific changes in sexual size dimorphism, and how it compares to what is observed in the control lineages (where the ancestral pattern of female biased size dimorphism occurs).
 So we are interested in particular in the effects of the interaction between sex and selective treatment.
 How best to examine this?

-A subset of the data from this experiment is available in the same github repository as "contrast_tutorial_dat.RData"
+A subset of the data from this experiment is available in the same github repository as `contrast_tutorial_dat.RData`

 ### The data